darcyabjones/prj/README.md

 But the biggest problem is that in universities our institutional storage is all on NFS filesystems designed to be used on windows.
 This causes lots of weird issues using `git annex` (links are now supported, but WSL2 doesn't connect to external drives in fully compatible ways yet).
 I also really like the note taking that's integrated into `datalad`, but for most bioinformatics analyses the run-times are too high and the potential for errors are so numerous that I need some way of frankensteining the results together.
+[Borg](https://www.borgbackup.org/) is also a really cool project and addresses much of what `prj` does in a more elegant way.
+The main reason for sticking with `tar` over Borg is future accessibility.
+Borg may disappear in 5 years, but `tar` isn't going anywhere so we can still recover backups in the future.
+If you just need a clever short-term backup system without all of the logging things then Borg is a great option.

 `prj` is not a fully featured version control system that can track multiple branches and merge distributed changes.
-It is however fairly simple, hackable, broadly compatible with git code tracking, and everything is stored out in the open.
+It is however fairly simple, hackable, compatible with git, and everything is stored out in the open.
 I can copy my files however I like without worrying whether XXX software is present on the other end, and if I want to copy intermediate results (that I don't intend to backup) that's ok too.

-Anyway, all of this is to say, this stuff was written for the way that I want to work and I think it's a good compromise.
+Anyway, all of this is to say, this stuff was written for the way that I want to work.
+If it's something that you think you'd like to try or you have issues/ideas, then [create an issue on github](https://github.com/darcyabjones/prj/issues).

 ## Install